andrew/ultimate-awesome/README.md

 - [definitive-opensource](https://github.com/mustbeperfect/definitive-opensource) - The definitive list of open source.
 - [awesome-gcp-certifications](https://github.com/ddneves/awesome-gcp-certifications) -  A curated list of resources for learning about Google Cloud Platform certifications and how to prepare for it.
 - [FOSS-for-Dev](https://github.com/tvvocold/FOSS-for-Dev) - A hub of Free and open-source software for developers.
+- [Awesome-European-Tech](https://github.com/uscne/Awesome-European-Tech) - An up-to-date, community-made list of European tech alternatives.
+The aim is to highlight projects and companies that meet GDPR, UK GDPR, and Swiss FADP standards, following regulations and practices that benefit users.
 - [best-of-python-dev](https://github.com/ml-tooling/best-of-python-dev) - 🏆 A ranked list of awesome python developer tools and libraries.
 Updated weekly.
 - [awesome-mad-science](https://github.com/feross/awesome-mad-science) - Delightful npm packages that make you say "wow, didn't know that was possible!".
 - [web3-awesome](https://github.com/fltenwall/web3-awesome) - Web3百科全书👏🏻 打造 web3 全球第一中文资源.